firatgundem/electoraldata-tr/README.md

 Religion - The population share of attendees in the Qur'an Courses between 2007-2018

-KurdPop - Kurdish population level in provinces derived from the Mutlu (1996)'s figures
+KurdPop - Kurdish population level in provinces derived from the Mutlu (1996)'s figures that consist of 67 provinces.
+The data has been allocated to the 81 provinces using polygon-to-polygon spatial interpolation.

 MedianAge - Median Age figures at the province level from TurkStat